We team up with the experts to bring you the best ways to plan a budget wedding.

 A great way to save money as well as keeping your ceremony intimate is to invite as few people as possible.

 A good way to decide whether someone should be at your wedding or not is by pretending your invites were going out right now.
 Do you know their address?
 Would you be seeing them in the next couple of weeks to give it to them in person?
-If you answer 'no' to both of these questions, you should seriously consider whether they're close enough to invite.
+If you answer 'no' to both of these questions, you should seriously consider whether they're close enough to make the cut.

 Don’t mention the W-word